 USDA zone 3 means that the range for minimum average temperatures is between -30 and -40 degrees F. (-34 to -40 C.).
 This zone has a fairly short growing season, meaning that planting cold hardy blueberry bushes is a necessity.

 Blueberries for zone 3 are half-high blueberries, which are crosses between high-bush varieties and low-bush, creating blueberries suitable for cold climates.
-Keep in mind that even if you are in USDA zone 3, climate change and microclimate may push you into a slightly different zone.
+Keep in mind that even if you are in USDA zone 3, climate change and microclimates may push you into a slightly different zone.
 Even if you select only zone 3 blueberry plants, you may need to provide extra protection in winter.

 Before planting blueberries for cold climates, consider the following helpful hints.

 - Blueberries need full sun.
 Sure, they will grow in partial shade, but they probably won’t produce much fruit.
 Plant at least two cultivars to ensure pollination, hence fruit set.
 Space these plants at least 3 feet (1 m.) apart.

 - Blueberries need acidic soil, which for some folks can be off-putting.
 To remedy the situation, build raised beds and fill them with an acidic mix or amend the soil in the garden.

 - Once the soil has been conditioned, there is very little maintenance other than pruning out old, weak, or dead wood.

 Don’t get too excited about a bountiful harvest for a bit.
-Although the plants will bear a few berries in the first 2-3 years, they won’t get a sizable harvest for at least 5 years.
-It usually takes about 10 years before the plants are fully mature.
+Although the plants will bear a few berries in the first two to three years, they won’t get a sizable harvest for at least five years.
+It usually takes about ten years before the plants are fully mature.

 Blueberries for Zone 3